omgzsa/greenspark-exercise/README.md

 - Run the dev server: `npm run dev`
 - Navigate to `http://localhost:3000` in your browser
 - run build: `npm run build`
 - check out with `node .output/server/index.mjs`
 - run generate: `npm run generate`
 - check out with `npx serve .output/public`

+If you don't want clone, dev, build, serve ... or you don't have node installed, you can check out the deployed version [here](https://cozy-kleicha-181ea7.netlify.app/).

 ## Features